Gabriella8080/AstroTrack/README.md

 Quickstart
 ----------

 AstroTrack is structured into several modules, where `preprocess` must be run in order to initialise the satellite data to be used across the other modules complementarily.
-We provide a brief overview below of the key functions and example usage across all five functional modules.
+We provide a brief overview below of the key functions and example usage across all five functional modules, with some example variable labels to guide a user.

 **1. Preprocessing and Loading Satellite Data (`preprocess`)**